Doresain/RUBG/README.md

 - The /matches endpoint is fully funtional.
 Match, roster, and participant data and stats are available with getter methods.

 #### To-do
+1. Telemetry
-1. cross-object lookup convenience methods (ie. player.matches.fetch_latest or similar)
+2. cross-object lookup convenience methods (ie. player.matches.fetch_latest or similar)
-2. gzip support
-3. Telemetry

 At some point in there I need to get testing coverage up to date.